doukutsu-rs/doukutsu-rs/README.md

 **Remastered version (first released in 2017 on Switch)**

+> [!NOTE]
-Note that this version is **incompatible** with saves from the original version.
+> This version is **incompatible** with saves from the original version.
+>

-Interchanging the save files may result in spawning in wrong locations, softlocks, graphical glitches, or other issues.
+> Interchanging the save files may result in spawning in wrong locations, softlocks, graphical glitches, or other issues.

 <details>
 <summary>Nintendo Switch</summary>